Rat care guide

 Gothic Skull Rat Hideout & Hanging Nest

-A darker themed hide route when the cage has a gothic or spooky setup.
+A darker themed hide guide when the cage has a gothic or spooky setup.

 How to choose without overthinking it

-- If the cage feels empty: add a shelf or ledge route before buying more loose objects.
+- If the cage feels empty: add a shelf or ledge guide before buying more loose objects.

 - If the cage feels busy: remove duplicates and keep the pieces that add shelter, height or food work.